Haloking1212/Labs-Sprint-Challenge-1.3-Plan-and-Breakdown-Work/README.md

 Describe the break down process of your first release. **(Non-UX students only)**

 - Include a screenshot of your current Trello board.

+    Answer: Added screenshot to folder

 - What are the user stories you broke your first release into?
 Please list them out.

+    Answer: we did a navBar, set up some redux, and a landing page.

 Describe the design choices behind one of your designs for one flow. **(UX students only)**